AdityaSam05/Avataar_Assignment_H3/README.md

 # Overview
 This Python script, named `image_segmentation.py` that utilizes the FastSAM model for image segmentation and the CLIP model for image embedding generation.
 It allows users to specify a scene and a text prompt for segmentation and subsequently adjust the position of the segmented object within the image.

-__This README is crafted to explain the features and usage to recruiters at Avataar.Thank you for reviewing my assignment—hope you find it interesting!__
+__This README is crafted to explain the features and usage to recruiters at Avataar.
+Thank you for reviewing my assignment—hope you find it interesting!__

 # Features
 * __Image Upload:__ Easily select an image from your local filesystem using a GUI prompt.